Sabrinas Organizing

 Become Aware of Your Clutter

 But wait, don't start yet!
 When working through these rooms, remember that items can be hidden.
-Some items may be placed underneath beds, cabinets, and in the back of closets.
+Some items may be placed underneath beds, in cabinets, or at the back of closets.

-When decluttering these areas, a good rule of thumb is to work on each location for a few hours.
+When decluttering these areas, a good rule of thumb is to dedicate a few hours to each location.
 If it seems too much work, break it down into two-hour increments for a few days.

 Jump to: